itsraval/passwordManager/README.md

 Site Url User Email EncryptedPassword

-The account are sorted by the Site name
+The accounts are sorted by the Site name.
+Any space present in
+* site name
+* url
+* user
+* email
+will be replaced with ~ (online in the file, in the app it will shown correctly)

 ## Imported Libraries
 * java.io.File;